Skip to main content

 The data table below the chart adapts to your view:

-• Multiple employees selected — Rows are employees, columns are stats.
+• Users view, or multiple users selected — Rows are users and columns are stats.
 Sort by any column.
-Click a value to drill into that employee’s trend for that stat.
+Click a value to drill into that user’s trend for that stat.

-• Single employee selected (with a time-based view) — Rows are dates, columns are stats.
+• One user selected in a time-based view — Rows are dates and columns are stats.
 Sort by any column or by date.

 Tables always reflect the same employee filter, date range, and stats as the chart above.